DinethPansiluW/DesktopEasyShortcuts/README.md

 - 🔴 **Shutdown**: Shut down the computer in 5 seconds with countdown.
 - 🔁 **Restart**: Restart the computer in 5 seconds with countdown.
 - 🌙 **Sleep**: Put the computer to sleep in 5 seconds with countdown.
 - 🌌 **Hibernate**: Hibernate the computer in 5 seconds with countdown.
+(Create in 'Additions' Folder)
 - 📶 **Wi-Fi On/Off**: Toggle Wi-Fi status. 👉 *Read below for important settings.*
 - 🖤 **Black Screen**: Instantly turn off the screen without sleep, shutdown, or hibernate.
 - ⏱️ **Power Setting Manager**: Manage timing for Screen Off, Sleep, Hibernate, and Hard Disk Off.